VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 * /spawncheck mob_name runs through the natural spawn checks to verify if a mob can spawn at the players position (and if not gives a reason why spawning was denied)
 * /mobstats - gives some statistics about the currently active mobs and spawn attempts on the whole server
 * /clearmobs [<all> | <nametagged> | <tamed>] [<range>] - a safer alternative to /clearobjects that only applies to loaded mobs

+## Mobs API functions
+Every luaentity registered by mcl_mobs.register_mob has mcl_mobs.mob_class set as a metatable which, besides default values for fields in the luaentity provides a number of functions. "mob" refers to the luaentity of the mob in the following list:

+mob:safe_remove() - removes the mob in the on_step allowing other functions to still run.
+It also extinguishes the mob if it is burning as to not leave behind flame entities. mob:set_nametag(new_name) - sets the nametag of the mob mob:set_properties(property_table) - works in the same way as mob.object:set_properties() would except that it will not set fields that are already set to the given value, potentially saving network bandwidth.

+## Mob projectiles
+Custom projectiles for mobs can be registered using `mcl_mobs.register_arrow(name, arrow_def)`
+### Arrow definition